Valentine's Day: Japan

-In the 1980s, the Japanese National Confectionery Industry Association launched a successful campaign to make March 14 a "reply day", where men are expected to return the favour to those who gave them chocolates on Valentine's Day, calling it White Day for the color of the chocolates being offered.
+In the 1980s, the Japanese National Confectionery Industry Association launched a successful campaign to make March 14 a "reply day", on which men are expected to return the favour to those who gave them chocolates on Valentine's Day, calling it White Day for the color of the chocolates being offered.
 A previous failed attempt to popularize this celebration had been done by a marshmallow manufacturer who wanted men to return marshmallows to women.

 In Japan, the romantic "date night" associated with Valentine's Day is celebrated on Christmas Eve.

-Lebanon

-Saint Valentine is the patron saint for a large part of the Lebanese population.
-Couples take the opportunity of Valentine's feast day to exchange sweet words and gifts as proof of love.
-Such gifts typically include boxes of chocolates, cupcakes, and red roses, which are considered the emblem of sacrifice and passion.

-Lebanese people celebrate Valentine's Day in a different way in every city.
-In Beirut, men take women out to dine and may buy them a gift.
-Many women are asked to marry on that day.
-In Sidon, Valentine's Day is celebrated with the whole family – it is more about family love than a couple's love.

 Malaysia

 Islamic officials in West Malaysia warned Muslims against celebrating Valentine's Day, linking it with vice activities.
 Deputy Prime Minister Muhyiddin Yassin said the celebration of romantic love was "not suitable" for Muslims.
-Wan Mohamad Sheikh Abdul Aziz, head of the Malaysian Islamic Development Department (Jakim), which oversees the country's Islamic policies said that a fatwa (ruling) issued by the country's top clerics in 2005 noted that the day 'is associated with elements of Christianity,' and 'we just cannot get involved with other religions' worshipping rituals.'
+Wan Mohamad Sheikh Abdul Aziz, head of the Malaysian Islamic Development Department (Jakim), which oversees the country's Islamic policies said that a fatwa (ruling) issued by the country's top clerics in 2005 noted that the day "is associated with elements of Christianity," and "we just cannot get involved with other religions' worshipping rituals."
 Jakim officials planned to carry out a nationwide campaign called "Awas Jerat Valentine's Day" ("Mind the Valentine's Day Trap"), aimed at preventing Muslims from celebrating the day on February 14, 2011.
-Activities include conducting raids in hotels to stop young couples from having unlawful sex and distributing leaflets to Muslim university students warning them against the day.
+Activities included conducting raids in hotels to stop young couples from having unlawful sex and distributing leaflets to Muslim university students warning them against the day.

 On Valentine's Day 2011, West Malaysian religious authorities arrested more than 100 Muslim couples concerning the celebration ban.
 Some of them would be charged in the Shariah Court for defying the department's ban against the celebration of Valentine's Day.

-In East Malaysia, the celebration are much more tolerated among young Muslim couples although some Islamic officials and Muslim activists from the West side have told younger generations to refrain from such celebration by organising da'wah and tried to spread their ban into the East.
+In East Malaysia, the celebrations are much more tolerated among young Muslim couples, although some Islamic officials and Muslim activists from the West side have told younger generations to refrain from such celebration by organising da'wah and tried to spread their ban into the East.
 In both the states of Sabah and Sarawak, the celebration is usually common with flowers.